 Sky train (BTS)

-This modern skytrain is the best way to avoid Bangkok's traffic jams!!
-It connects many attractions, grand shopping malls, Chatuchak weekend market, and also night life areas on Sukumvit.
+This modern skytrain is the best way to avoid Bangkok's traffic jams!!!
+It connects many attractions, grand shopping malls, Chatuchak weekend market, and also night life areas on Sukhumvit.

-It is very convenient if you are staying with us at Plaza Athenee, A Royal Meridien Hotel, which is steps away from Pleon Chit Station.
+It is very convenient if you are staying with us at the Plaza Athénée Bangkok, A Royal Méridien Hotel, which is steps away from Phleon Chit Station.
 From there you can reach the river (Saphan Taksin Station) and take a boat directly to Bangkok's palace attractions.

 Underground train (MRT)